xiaohunying/notes/pages/aws-storage.md

 - Performance modes:
   - General Purpose: EFS provide a **CloudWatch** metric for general purpose mode.
   - Max I/O
 - Throughput modes:
   - Bursting Throughput (default)
   - Provisioned Throughput.

 ### EFS Mount Helper

+EFS Mount Helper is a utility installed on your EC2 instances.

+### Importing Data

+You can use **AWS DataSync** to import data into your EFS file system.
+AWS DataSync is designed to securely move and migrate and synchronize data from your existing on-premises site into AWS storage services.
+Data transfer can be completed over a Direct Connect link or over the internet.
+To sync files from your on-premises environment, you must download the DataSync agent.
+You then need to configure the agent with a source and destination target.
+DataSync can also transfer files between EFS file systems.

 <br />